 Consider the example:

-User tagged some timelines with tag “surgical patients”, other timelines with “outpatient”.
+When you tag some timelines with the tag “surgical patients”, other timelines with “outpatient”.
 The user performs the search for “pati” (and ignores the suggestions in the search field).
 The outcome of the search may look like this:

 Search results for “pati”